ryanoh671/Blackjack/README.md

-# BLACKJACK
+# ♦♥ BLACKJACK ♠♣

-Blackjack, or twenty-one, is a card game where the objective is to be dealt cards totaling a higher value than those of the dealer, but not exceeding 21.
-Aces count as 1 or 11, and face cards as 10.
+Blackjack, formerly known as twenty-one, is the most widely played casino banking game in the world.
+It is a card game where the objective is to be dealt cards totaling a higher value than those of the dealer, up to but not exceeding 21.

+There is actually a theory that Blackjack is an invention by the Romans.
+The theory stands because Romans loved to gamble, but it is not confirmed.
+It is believed that Romans played this game with wooden blocks with different numbers painted on them, instead of paper cards.

 # Screenshot